H.R. 2410: Revitalizing Downtowns and Main Streets Act

 Why it matters

-What does H.R.
-2410 do?
+What H.R.
+2410 actually does.

-Only older buildings and substantial projects qualify
+Only old buildings and substantial projects qualify

 Who benefits from H.R.
 2410?

-Developers converting old offices, stores, and other commercial buildings
+Developers converting old offices, stores, and warehouses

 Lower-income renters